joinsunfish/IvfSuccessCalculator/README.md

   - If N/A, the answer to this question is not relevant in the formula selection.
 This is only N/A when the previous question is FALSE.
 - Do they know the reason for their own infertility?
 (TRUE or FALSE)

+**Note:** For testing against the actual CDC IVF Success Calculator: in the project, "Have you attempted IVF previously?" answer is either TRUE or FALSE, but on the CDC site, you can choose one of 0, 1, 2, or 3+.
+For testing your code against this form, choose "2" on the CDC site.

 ### Formula Calculation Parameters

 The user needs to provide the following parameters for the formula calculation: